Liverpool: Green Liverpool

-In 2010 Liverpool City Council and the Primary Care Trust Commissioned The Mersey Forest to complete "A Green Infrastructure Strategy" for the city.
+In 2010, Liverpool City Council and the Primary Care Trust commissioned the Mersey Forest to complete "A Green Infrastructure Strategy" for the city.

 Green belt

 Liverpool is a core urban element of a green belt region that extends into the wider surrounding counties, which is in place to reduce urban sprawl, prevent the towns in the conurbation from further convergence, protect the identity of outlying communities, encourage brownfield reuse, and preserve nearby countryside.
 This is achieved by restricting inappropriate development within the designated areas and imposing stricter conditions on permitted building.

-Due to being already highly built up, the city contains limited portions of protected green belt area within greenfield throughout the borough, at Fazakerley, Croxteth Hall and country park and Craven Wood, Woodfields Park and nearby golf courses in Netherley, small greenfield tracts east of the Speke area by the St Ambrose primary school, and the small hamlet of Oglet and the surrounding area south of Liverpool Airport.
+Due to being already highly built up, the city contains limited portions of protected green belt area within greenfield throughout the borough at Fazakerley, Croxteth Hall and country park and Craven Wood, Woodfields Park and nearby golf courses in Netherley, small greenfield tracts east of the Speke area by the St Ambrose primary school, and the small hamlet of Oglet and the surrounding area south of Liverpool Airport.

 The green belt was first drawn up in 1983 under Merseyside County Council and the size in the city amounts to 530 ha.

+Demonyms

+Scouser

+Since the mid-20th century, Scouser has become the predominant demonym for the inhabitants of Liverpool, and is strongly associated with the Scouse accent and dialect of the city.
+The Scouse accent is described as progressively diverging from the Lancastrian accent in the late 19th century.

+The etymology of Scouser is derived from the traditional dish Scouse brought to the area by sailors travelling through Liverpool's port.

+Earlier demonyms

+Earlier terms used to refer to inhabitants of Liverpool include: